 Sabbatical application forms appear in this document as Appendix C. In addition to the application form, the faculty member will supply a brief (two page) description of the sabbatical project, current curriculum vitae, and a report of the outcomes of any prior sabbaticals.
 Supplementary materials may be provided under separate cover.
 Completed applications are due to the school director by the start of the academic year preceding the academic year for the proposed sabbatical leave.
 The director, at his or her discretion, may seek external consultation regarding the sabbatical application.

 The faculty peer group will evaluate the sabbatical proposal and any supplementary materials.
-The school committee should evaluate the application according to: (1) the potential value to the school’s teaching programs, (2) probable enhancement of the applicant’s effectiveness as a member of the faculty, (3) potential value to the reputation of ASU, (4) contribution to knowledge in the discipline, and (5) service.
+The school committee should evaluate the application according to: (1) the potential value to the school’s teaching programs, (2) probable enhancement of the applicant’s effectiveness as a member of the faculty, (3) potential value to the reputation of ASU, (4) contribution to knowledge in the discipline, and (5) the greatest possible service to the university.
 The faculty peer group will provide a written and signed recommendation to the school director.

 The school director will consider the recommendation of the faculty peer group, evaluate the application and the school’s needs, and provide a written recommendation regarding the application to the dean’s office within 30 days after the beginning of the academic year before the requested leave.
 The director must also indicate in writing to the dean the ability of the school to cover the teaching and student supervisory needs of the school without additional funding.